-Games will continue to be played at MSAC on Friday nights until it becomes too expensive to hire the courts.
+Games will continue to be played at MSAC on Friday nights .

 These vary from stadium to Stadium.
-Spectator and Player Entry Fees are required at all stadiums and range between $3.00 to $3.50 per person.
+Spectator and Player Entry Fees are paid through the Team Sheeet fees paid by each team ($150).

 A Team Manager is required for each of our teams – The Team Manager is usually

 a volunteer from one of the parents and assists the coach in many ways but, particularly, in correctly filling out the scoresheet, collecting team sheet fees, etc. Information is supplied to assist each Team Manager with the requirements of the different competitions.
 At higher levels fines are exceptionally high for scoresheet misdemeanours, walkovers, etc.

 Team Managers are welcome to speak to the MCBA contact person (TBA) if they have any queries – this also applies to parents who have general enquires or wish to know more about “Rep. Ball”.
 All contact with the governing bodies of basketball must be done through the Administrator.
 Calls from coaches, parents, team managers, etc. will not be accepted by the Basketball Commissions (VJBL, & Eastern Qualifying).

 Fixtures & ladders info can be got from http://www.vjbl.com.au/